Sustainable Behaviour Change

 People are similar.

-Small actions, repeated consistently, are often far more powerful than large changes that cannot be sustained.
+Small actions repeated consistently may be more powerful than ambitious changes that cannot be sustained.

-It is about creating conditions where healthy behaviours can realistically take root.
+Effective workplace wellbeing is not simply about providing more information, resources, or activities.
+It is about creating the conditions in which healthier behaviours can realistically take root.

-And sometimes, the most effective starting point is simply making wellbeing small enough to absorb.
+Sometimes, the most effective place to start is by making workplace wellbeing small enough to absorb.

 Featured Blog Articles